kevin-44/WAX_ExpressTrade_Integration/README.md

 	static $opskinsOAuthReturnUri = 'http://localhost/'; // localhost for a local environment, the IP address of your VPS or your domain for a production environment (preferably your domain) static $siteName = 'Your Website Name'; // name shown beyond the authentication URL

-	static $stateMappingFile = '/path/to/file/state_map'; // do not change this, or replace file the storage with an MySQL database (experienced users only) static $clientsFileLocation = '/path/to/file/clients_file'; // do not change this, or replace the file storage with an MySQL database (experienced users only)
+	static $stateMappingFile = '/path/to/file/state_map'; // do not change this, or replace the file storage system with an MySQL database (experienced users only) static $clientsFileLocation = '/path/to/file/clients_file'; // do not change this, or replace the file storage system with an MySQL database (experienced users only)
 }
 ```